4 Free Soil Amendments for Your Garden

 Note: Avoid using wood ash under your azaleas, blueberries, hydrangeas and other acid-loving plants.
 Also avoid using it around salt-sensitive plants.

 Improve soil structure and nutrient content by adding used coffee grounds to your garden soil.
 In an independent lab test, Sunset Magazine found that grounds are rich in phosphorous, potassium, magnesium and copper.
-Here's where you can get lots of coffee grounds for free.

 Start a compost pile, so you won't have to pay for compost or deal with the hassle of lugging it home.
 A good home-grown batch of compost will improve soil structure, giving you that nice crumbly texture that gardeners crave, and help the soil to retain moisture between waterings.